Whether your well is new or old, it requires supervision and maintenance.

 Treatment options will depend on the type of contaminants in your well.
 Some problems may be easy to treat.
 For example, certain bacteria can sometimes be controlled by removing the source of the contamination, such as a dead mouse that fell into the well opening followed by shock chlorinating the well and pipes.
 More persistent types of bacteria may require continuous chlorination.
 Other types of contaminants may require more advanced treatments such as ion exchange or reverse osmosis.
 If water treatment is not an option, other options may include connecting to a new source, or constructing a new deeper well.

 If test results from your private well indicate contamination, make sure to browse through the Well Treatment and Maintenance section of the DWSP's Other Resources webpage.
+Contacting your local health department's Drinking Water County Contact will be a great resource.
 The Water System Council's Wellcare Hotline (888-395-1033) is another available resource for any treatment questions or if you are ready to decide on a treatment system.
 NSF and WQA can also help you investigate the right treatment system for your well.